-The total number of all tests processed has been revised since yesterday's total following changes to the historical data.
-The daily all tests processed reported today have been added to this revised total rather than the total reported yesterday, so the cumulative total today is 440 higher than if you added the daily tests to yesterday's total.
+The daily 'all tests processed' reported today have been added to this revised total rather than the total reported yesterday, so the cumulative total today is 579 higher than if you added the daily tests to yesterday's total.

-Due to data not being made available, it's likely that pillar 2 numbers for the 18 July are over-reported.
-The figures will be revised once the necessary data has been made available.
+Due to data not being made available, it is likely that pillar 2 numbers for 25 July are over-reported.
+The figures will be revised as soon as possible, once the necessary data has been made available.
 This affects the 'tests made available' totals.